transdigiware/blockchain/enterprise_upgrade_tool.md

 2. After you create a Kubernetes cluster, you can deploy a service instance of the {{site.data.keyword.blockchainfull_notm}} Platform and link it to that cluster.

 The **Deploy an instance of the {{site.data.keyword.blockchainfull_notm}} Platform 2.0** panel displays the CPU and memory that is used by your Enterprise Plan network.
 This information is provided to help you select the size of the Kubernetes cluster on {{site.data.keyword.cloud_notm}} that you must create.
 You need to select a cluster that has sufficient resources for your current deployment, with some overhead for high availability and network growth.
+A 4x16 Kubernetes three worker node cluster is the recommended minimum deployment.
 For more information about resource considerations, see [Paid clusters](/docs/blockchain/reference?topic=blockchain-ibp-v2-deploy-iks#ibp-v2-deploy-iks-resources-required-paid).
-If you are the network member that is migrating the ordering service, a 4x16 Kubernetes single worker node cluster is the recommended minimum deployment.
+You can also visit the [detailed pricing scenarios](docs/blockchain/reference?topic=blockchain-ibp-detailed-pricing#ibp-detailed-pricing) to learn more about the potential costs of various network configurations.

+The panel also displays the region where your Enterprise Plan network is deployed.
+Deploying your instance of the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 in the same region as your Enterprise Plan network provides the best performance during migration.

 When you are ready, you can click **Create {{site.data.keyword.blockchainfull_notm}} Platform 2.0 network** to deploy an instance of the new platform.
 You can also follow [Getting started with {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}](/docs/blockchain/reference?topic=blockchain-ibp-v2-deploy-iks#ibp-v2-deploy-iks).